vtpanda/CMUDataLake2018/datalake/readme.md

 ## Setup AWS S3 Buckets
 To run the data crawler, we need to setup two AWS S3 buckets first: one for storing the actual data files and the other one for maintaining additional information to help the crawler find out new data.
 Both read and write access to these S3 buckets are required.
 There are many different ways to create buckets in AWS S3.
 The most intuitive one is using the AWS S3 dashboard webpage.
 The steps are as the following:

-1. Click the 'Create bucket' button.
+1. Click the 'Create bucket' button.
 2. Enter a globally unique bucket name and select a suitable region based on the expected workload.
 3. Go to the 'Set properties' tag and grant both read and write access to your account.
 4. Click the 'Create bucket' button to finish the process.